rkalescky/documentation/applications/python.rst

 Running Python on ManeFrame II
 ==============================

-Types of Nodes On Which Python Is to Run
+Types of Nodes on Which Python is to Run
 ----------------------------------------

 First, you must identify the type of compute resource needed to run your calculation.
-In the following table the compute resources are delineated by resource type and the expected duration of the job.
+In the following table the compute resources on ManeFrame II (M2) are delineated by resource type and the expected duration of the job.
 The duration and memory allocations are hard limits.
 Jobs with calculations that exceed these limits will fail.
 Once an appropriate resource has been identified